yvanvds/interact/interactSite/_documentation/demos/01_basics.md

 [Download](https://firebasestorage.googleapis.com/v0/b/mute-interact.appspot.com/o/Demos%2FDemo04.zip?alt=media&token=40d96cc6-7a8d-4650-b10e-57df03604c87)

 This demonstrates multiple client screen, without server control.
-All clients can switch back and forth between on their own.
+All clients can switch back and forth between screens on their own.
 - This project does not have any server side content.
 - The target path for all buttons is left at the default value, which propagates changed to the local client only.
 - If you need to provide different screens to different groups, start with the previous demo.
-You should create different starting screens and trigger them from the controller.
+You should create different starting screens and trigger them from a server gui.
 On the starting screen for each group, you can provide buttons to move to other screens.